-The Group conducted its business as planned in 2018 and achieved satisfactory results.
+The Group conducted its business as planned in 2019 and achieved satisfactory results.

-The Group holds 100% interest in the GDH City Project, which is a multi-functional commercial complex with jewellery as the main theme, located in the Buxin Area, Luohu District, Shenzhen City in the PRC.
-Based on the Group's current development plan, the project will be developed in two phases, the first of which involves the Northwestern Land development with a GFA of approximately 166,000 sq. m. which will be mainly composed of products such as business apartments, office premises and commercial units; while, among others, office buildings with a height of approximately 180 meters and 300 meters, respectively, are planned to be built on the Northern Land and the Southern Land (i.e. these two land parcels making up the second phase development of the project), and a shopping mall with a GFA of over 100,000 sq. m. is planned to be built across these land parcels.
-During the year under review, the works of the GDH City Project were on track, and its works implementation stage had fully commenced.
-Upon the Group securing a pre-sale approval from the government in December 2018, the pre-sale of the properties in the first phase of the project had commenced.
-Meanwhile, the Group further stepped up its efforts in seeking potential commercial occupiers for the project through extensive contact and collaborative interactions with industrial resources related to the project, and continuously optimised its project portfolio in order to showcase the competitive edge of the project.
+The Group holds a 100% interest in the GDH City Project, which is a multi-functional commercial complex with jewellery as the main theme, located in Luohu District, Shenzhen City in the PRC.
+Based on the Group's development plan, the project develops in two phases, the first of which involves the Northwestern Land development with a GFA included in the calculation of the plot ratio of approximately 116,000 sq. m. that mainly comprises business apartments, office premises and commercial units.
+While, among others, office buildings that are approximately 180 metres and 300 metres respectively in height will be built on the Northern Land and the Southern Land, which make up the second phase of the project.
+A shopping mall with a GFA of over 100,000 sq. m. is planned to be constructed across such two pieces of Land.

+During the year under review, the works of the GDH City Project had fully commenced with good progress.
+The construction works on the Northwestern Land in the first phase entered the final stage and completed the preparation for subsequent inspection and acceptance procedures.
+The pre-sale of the properties in the first phase of the project had commenced in December 2018.
+Meanwhile, the Group further stepped up its efforts in seeking potential commercial occupiers for the project through extensive communications and collaborative interactions with industrial and commercial resources related to the project, and continuously optimised its product portfolio in order to showcase the competitive edge of the project.